-Beth – I take massage clients at my home in Madison Heights.
-I also create aromatherapy products for the home and body.
-My full time job is managing the Student Clinic and School Store at Irene’s.
+Beth – I massage clients at my home in Madison Heights.
+I also create aromatherapy products for home and body.
+My full-time job is managing the Student Massage Clinic and School Store at Irene’s.

 Irene’s – What are your specialties?

 Beth – My massage work is a combination of therapeutic and relaxation techniques, energy work and Myofascial Release.
-I think a client should be relaxed but also involved in the massage.
-When a client communicates to me what they are feeling during a session, they are then leading the session.
-Once they get used to this approach, they get much more out of their massage.
+During a massage, I think a client should be relaxed but also involved in the experience.
+When a client communicates what they are feeling during a session, then they help lead me to seeing their needs.
+When they participate in this fashion, they get much more out of their massage.

 Irene’s – What are your favorite modalities, or what techniques do you find most effective?

-Beth – My favorite work is John Barnes method of Myofascial Release.
-I like that this method focuses on treating the body as a whole and it’s less taxing on my own body.
-I also use Irene’s muscle mechanics, range of motion and stretching techniques often and clients appreciate the quick results they provide!!
+Beth – My favorite work is John Barnes’ method of Myofascial Release.
+I like that his approach focuses on treating the body as a whole and it’s less taxing on my own body.
+I also use Irene’s muscle mechanics, range of motion and stretching techniques.
+Clients appreciate the quick results they provide!

 Irene’s – What was your greatest success with a client?